laurendudu/energy-consumption-data-generators/README.md

 ([Data description from Opne Power Source Data](https://data.open-power-system-data.org/household_data/))

 The base dataset which is not included in this repository `household_data_1min_singleindex.csv`, can be found [here](https://data.open-power-system-data.org/household_data/).
-The documentation explaining the data is found on that same link, and additional information can be found on the [GitHub CossMic Project](https://github.com/isc-konstanz/household_data/tree/2020-04-15).
+The documentation explaining the data is found on that same link, and additional information can be found on the [GitHub CoSSMic Project](https://github.com/isc-konstanz/household_data/tree/2020-04-15).

 ## The Notebooks